-As in case of the Thirty Years’ War and the 1st World War, future scholars and descendants of the war generation will soon be confined to history books and museums for learning about one terrible and tragic period in modern history.
+As in case of the Great Depression and the 1st World War, future scholars and descendants of the war generation will soon be confined to history books and museums for learning about the 2nd World War – a tragic and probably the most gruesome period in modern history.

 2. Slovakia during the 2nd World War